Nana Mitch: Smile4mation

 Smile4mation is a philanthropic initiative co-founded by Nana Mitch and his twin brother, Schardo Mitch, known together as the Mitch Brothers.
 It focuses on celebrating and supporting the hardworking individuals in their communities who strive to improve their lives despite being disadvantaged.
 The goal is to celebrate and uplift everyday people whose hustles keep our societies going.
 They do this through cosmetic and wardrobe makeovers, providing tools, branding and financial aid.

+In December 2025, Nana Mitch and his twin brother Schardo Mitch celebrated their 28th birthday by partnering with Ghanaian electronic company Electroland Ghana Limited and Homeland to help renovate the home of Grace a mother of four.
+And also gave her seed capital to start a business.

+They also celebrated Christmas with the kids and people of Domenase a small farming community in Aburi, Ghana.

+In May 2026 in partnership with Indomie Ghana they collaborated to support selected mothers in Accra during the Mothers Day celebration.